vemulavikas/slotswapper/README.md

 1. Build the frontend: `npm run build`
 2. Upload the `dist` folder to your hosting provider
-3. Configure the API base URL in `frontend/src/api/api.js` to point to your deployed backend
+3. **Important**: Set the `VITE_API_URL` environment variable to your deployed backend URL (e.g., `https://your-backend-url.com/api`)
+4. Configure your hosting provider's environment variables accordingly

 ### Backend Deployment
 The backend can be deployed to cloud platforms like Heroku, Railway, or Vercel.